SonarSource/sonar-developer-toolset/README.md

 Once installed set the files as such:
 ![Intellij javascript prettier](intellij/intellij-javascript-prettier.png)

+The Prettier plugin requires IntelliJ Ultimate, but it's possible to use it without the plugin, e.g. [like this](https://github.com/SonarSource/sonar-developer-toolset/pull/32#issuecomment-1514574604).

 Then to make sure prettier is run correctly, modify the on save actions:
 ![Intellij javascript onsave](intellij/intellij-javscript-actionsonsave.png)